 Through hard work and determination, Shannon increased her volunteer hours to eight hours per week.
 Three weeks later, she was offered a part-time position at Goodwill.
 She now works 20 hours a week for competitive pay.

-Success continues for Shannon, and both Goodwill Fort Worth and the staff at the Granbury store are proud and excited to see what she will do next.
+Success continues for Shannon, and both Goodwill North Central Texas and the staff at the Granbury store are proud and excited to see what she will do next.